 4. Lack of scientific methods and reasoning

-As evident, one of the primary scientific reasons can be attributed to lack of stability due to the ship’s raised center of gravity.
+As evident, one of the primary scientific reasons can be attributed to a lack of stability due to the ship’s raised center of gravity.
 Without the existence of proper tools for the design and testing phase, building Europe’s mightiest warship and preventing foundering was even harder.

 Three centuries later, we have access to all of these tools, but design mistakes are still being made.
 Engineering simulation software is not always integrated into the design process, mostly due to high costs and lack of specialized training.
 With the SimScale cloud-based platform, however, engineers working in shipbuilding and boat design can use CFD and FEA simulation via a standard web browser and from any computer.
 As for the training, there are hundreds of free learning materials available online.
 An on-demand webinar about multiphase flow is a good start.
 Just fill out this form and watch it for free.